Christmas Bird Count Map

-After you count 19 December 2020: Scan and return the count worksheet, with your name, telephone, hours and miles walked/driven email@example.com
+After you count December 17, 2022: Scan and return your count bird names and numbers, with your name, telephone, hours and miles walked and driven to email@example.com

-This year, due to COVID-19 restrictions, we need to add social distancing to the challenges presented in counting our flying friends.
+Due to COVID-19 and other health guidance, we need to add social distancing to the challenges presented in counting our flying friends.
 Count areas will be assigned.
 You may request one, but please help us cover the entire circle.
 Please sign up ahead of time using our email form.
 (Please email email@example.com, subject: Logan Christmas Bird Count and include your name, address, telephone and email.)
 Count submissions will be using a downloadable form.
 You may return the form by scanning and emailing it, mailing to our PO Box or by dropping off.
 To keep our event from being a superspreader, we will not meet for a count party.

 23’13” Minute Christmas Bird Count Overview

-Please signup Please sign up for the 2020 Christmas Bird Count to let me know if you plan to participate in the Christmas Bird Count Feeder Sector.
+Please signup Please sign up for the 2022 Christmas Bird Count to let me know if you plan to participate in the Christmas Bird Count Home Sector. you can participate by counting from home and/or by joining sector leaders from the Amalga Barrens and Benson wetlands to the Smithfield mountains and Logan Canyon.
 Short and long versions of the instructions can be found below, along with the Watch Circle map, and a new photo-illustrated checklist of common winter feeder birds for Cache Valley, by Chris Wilson.
-As long as you live inside the Watch Circle you can participate in the Feeder Sector.
+As long as you live inside the Watch Circle you can participate in the Home Sector.
 The 15-mile diameter Watch Circle is centered on a vending machine on Main Street & Hyde Park Lane (US 91 & 3600 N).

 Bird Count Data